udlamasters/onlinevsoffline/README.md

 Secondly, because of all the consequences it brings to consider your digital world as the real one, as Bauman says “Today we live simultaneously in two parallel and different worlds… We are slowly forgotten, or have never learned the art of dialogue… The future of our cohabitation in modern life is based on the development of the art of dialogue.
 Dialogue involves a real intention to understand each other to live together” Online world is making people dependant to this way of communication, and in a close future we will become merely robots that will forget the act of human relationship and even worse the act of dialog that is so important in order to exchange ideas and information.
 Digital world is no real and many people don't seem to understand it.

+In conclusion, we can’t consider the online world as another reality or even consider it our new reality.
+The consequences of this type of decision can bring no only complications to us, but to the whole humanity.
+First because of the lost of human contact and dialogue, because we grow accustomed to talk to other through a screen and not having the eye to eye contact, creating puppets of the digital world.
+But the worst part of this is the problems it causes to our identity and personal life.
+Any person can our identity and destroy it or destroy it ourselves because we get so deep on the web that we forget the real life, the life were we need to live and not in one that will never exist no matter what.
+The consequences are bigger if we adopt the digital world at full.
+The best way to avoid this is to use technology only when necessary and stop a dependency on this gadgets and social media that only corrupt our humanity.
+We need to understand when digital media helps us and when it doesn’t, only by then we would have a balanced life were we can live with online and offline worlds.

+References
+- Tapscott, D. (2009).
+La era digital.
+McGraw Hill.
+Retrieved from Universidad Tecnológica de México online library

+- “Vivimos en dos mundos paralelos y diferentes: el online y el offline” (2014).
+Differences between online and offline life.
+Retrieved July.
+15, 2014, from http://www.clarin.com/

+- Internet Live Stats (2015) Retrieved July 15, 2015 from http://www.internetlivestats.com/

+-